Two the "Wood Cabin"

 The “Wood Cabin” comfortably sleeps up to 5 people and comes with a range of facilities to make your stay feel like a home from home experience.

 The living area is of neutral tones that has a rustic fresh feel.
 The 3 seater futon will convert into a comfortable double bed.
 From the arm chair you have charming views of the garden with stream and Blangy church.
 There is heating throughout and double glazing.

-The “Wood Cabin” also benefits from Sky TV and flat screen LCD TV .
+The “Wood Cabin” also benefits from Sky TV and flat screen LCD TV and DVD player.
 From the living area you are able to make use of the private decked veranda with outside seating.
-Perfect for Barbeques and enjoying outside life.
+Perfect for barbeques and enjoying outside life.